icedoe/allt-om/README.md

 * If on linux: uncomment and edit line beginning with Rewrite base in webroot/.htaccess.
 * Point browser to webroot/dbsetup.php.
 * Remove dbsetup.php from server for safety.
+* Point browser to webroot.

+If missing styles.
+Try deleting style.css and style.less.cache from webroot/css/anax-grid and reload page.
+Also make sure you have chmod 777 in same directory.

 By Martin Degerman